ucll-scripting/exercises/README.md

 goal to have you write complex algorithms.
 So, please do not write your own `sum` function, use the built-in one.
 You will see that Python has *a lot* of built-in functions for you to make use of.
-It is therefore important that you develop the habit of skimming through the documentation and looking up information online.
+Therefore, it is very important that you develop the habit of skimming through the documentation and looking up information online.